Gish Jen Gish Jen

 Into this new American family comes a volatile new member.
 Lanlan is Carnegie’s Mainland Chinese relative, a tough, surprisingly lovely survivor of the Cultural Revolution, who comes courtesy of Carnegie’s mother’s will.
 Is Lanlan a very good nanny, a heartless climber, or a posthumous gift from a formidable mother who never stopped wanting her son to marry a nice Chinese girl?

 What happens as Carnegie and Blondie try to incorporate the ambiguous new arrival into their already complicated family is touchingly, brilliantly, intricately told.
-Rich in insight, buoyed by humor, The Love Wife is a witty, sharp-eyed, compassionate, and a hugely satisfying work.
+Rich in insight, buoyed by humor, The Love Wife is a witty, sharp-eyed, compassionate, and hugely satisfying work.

 Read More